ernierasta/pnp-howto/README.md

 1. We have bleed.
 2. Cutting marks are perfect.
+3. Fronts and backs are aligned perfectly - always!
+4. Usually we do not loose any paper space.

+Gutter fold allows for best quality components because there will be no shift between backs and fronts.

+###### Remember when preparing

+1. **Folding line** should be at least **5mm** from (almost 1/4inch) bleed.
+   Sometimes even bigger space would be beneficial if components are meant to be thick (f.e.: 2mm cardboard used as core).
+   With thicker core material there is risk of fold not being in the center, which will result in misalignment.
+More space should prevent that (*TODO: really?
+I need to experiment more with that*).
+2. Backs have to be upside down.

+###### When gutter fold layout is used?

+Always ... well almost always.
+If someone wants to have best looking game, she/he would use this layout provided by author or created by user.
+There is no better layout known to mankind yet. :-D

+## Instructions

+It is always good idea to provide short instructions how to print and cut your game.
+If files would be done well, there would be no

 ## Biggest mistakes

 * **Lines around component.** Usually they are there to simplify cutting, but in reality, they are nightmare.
 You always end up with ugly black lines around some edges of the component.
 It will be quite random and they will ruin your build.
 * **No cutting helpers at all.** How one should cut it? ;-)
+* **No bleed** We are not perfect.
+Some people are really manually talented, others are not experienced cutters or they are using non-optimal equipment.
+By providing bleed you can even they chances to have nice looking game.
+I had seen people solving no bleed by cutting into component, which may ruin you design.

 * ****

 ## Software needed